aeslaughter/moose/docs/content/utilities/moosedown/core.md

 The formatting can be arbitrarily nested and span multiple lines within the same paragraph, thus as shown in [format-example], complicated and compound formatting of text is possible.

-!devel! example id=format-example caption=Example inline text formatting in MooseDocs Yo, dawg I heard you like formatting, so I created =underline formatted text that contains ~text with ~stikethrough that contains +bold formatting with *emphasis that has some ^superscript text with a _subscript_^*+~=, I hope you like it.
+!devel example id=format-example caption=Example inline text formatting in MooseDocs Yo, dawg I heard you like formatting, so I created =underline formatted text that contains text with ~stikethrough that contains +bold formatting with *emphasis that has some ^superscript text with a _subscript_^*+~=, I hope you like it.
-!devel-end!

 ### Links id=links